 Groove fastening is used a lot e.g. in window and door sealing fastenings.
 The advantages of this fastening method are its easy and quick installation without tools or chemicals.
 In addition, in many door and window factories, groove-fastened sealing is mechanically installed using automation.

-It is also worth noting that TPE sealing can be made in dual-hardness (co-extrusion), in which case the foot part of the profile is made of material harder than the sealing part itself.
+It is also worth noting that TPE and silicone sealings can be made in dual-hardness (co-extrusion), in which case the foot part of the profile is made of a material harder than the sealing part itself.
 This way the groove fastening turns out to be very firm fastening.

 Tape fastening is especially suitable for applications where the sealing profile must be fastened to a smooth surface.